 Approximately 4.5% of a Kendall County resident’s property tax bill goes to the Park District.

 8. What does this mean for the Park District?

-The Park District has received approximately 8% less in tax revenue than anticipated this year.
+The Park District has received approximately 8% less in tax revenue than anticipated in 2021.
 This directly affects the District’s Special Recreation Fund that supports special recreation participants and services in the District.
 The Kendall County Treasurer will collect and transfer this shortfall to the District in 2022.